GuanceCloud/datakit/internal/export/doc/en/inputs/postgresql.md

 ---

-PostgreSQL collector can collect the running status index from PostgreSQL instance, and collect the index to Guance Cloud to help monitor and analyze various abnormal situations of PostgreSQL.
+PostgreSQL collector can collect the running status index from PostgreSQL instance, and collect the index to <<<custom_key.brand_name>>> to help monitor and analyze various abnormal situations of PostgreSQL.

 ## Configuration {#config}